 Online Personal Fitness - Required - 1 Semester - Gr.
-12
+12 (Must be signed up for Dual Enrollment)

 The online course is facilitated in an online format.
-Student must be a member of a gym or an athlete.
+Students must be a member of a gym or an athlete.
 This course is a graduation requirement.
 The course provides instruction in methods to attain a healthy level of physical fitness.
 Covers how to develop a lifetime fitness program based on a personal fitness assessment.
 This course stresses strength, muscular endurance, flexibility, body composition, and cardiovascular endurance.
 Includes fitness principles and promotes self-awareness and responsibility for fitness.
 Fitness assessment required.
 (Fitnessgram).
-Students who enroll in Personal Fitness are required to complete the online Dual Enrollment course "College Success" during the semester they are not enrolled in online Personal Fitness.